dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 OP_SIDECHAIN <V4> <identifier, vote[1,0,-1],identifier, vote[1,0,-1], etc...>
 ```

-A V3 will create an entry in SidechainDepositStore where vote count will start at zero, if a vote is not passed the success criteria after the vote period the entry will be deleted, if the vote is success the entry will be deleted 1. when the trx is foundin a block or the deposit period is reached.
+A V3 will create an entry in SidechainDepositStore where vote count will start at zero, if a vote is not passed the success criteria after the vote period the entry will be deleted, if the vote is success the entry will be deleted 1. when the trx is foundin a block or 2. the deposit period is reached.
 There can only be one V3 per sidechian vote.
 A V4 message will change the value of vote count (a vote can be negative).

 **Possible success criteria**
 A threshold of 60% can be considered success (the reason for 60% difficulty is such that if a too low value is used this might allow a small group of malicious miners to approve bad withdraws, too high a value will make it very hard to deposit sidechain transactions assuming not all miners will want to track a sidechain)

-**successful vote**
+**Successful vote**
 Once the vote is a success the deposit transaction may be included in a block within the deposit window (a user can then broadcast and get it included in a block).
 It's important to note that a deposit trx must spend locked coins (coins either locked in genesis or in a past withdraw out of the chain)
 Consensus rules will enforece that such a trx has a succesfuly voted V3 messages in SidechainDepositStore.